 - Personnel costs (salaries for staff who already work for your organization, fees for project manager, project coordinator/assistant, and or accountant)

-- Fringe (social and pension insurance contributions, sick and annual leave)
+- Fringe (social and pension insurance contributions)

 - Travel (transportation costs, lodging, meals and incidentals)